Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Directed Acyclic Graphs

-and hence the node function $\Phi_i$ is generically identifiable with respect to the parameters encompassed in the vector $Q_{\min}$.

-Now, notice that for $i=2$ in the topological ordering, if there is an edge $f_{2,1}$, the function $\xi_{2,1}$ is the identity function and the node function $\Phi_2$ can be clearly identified.
-Then, by induction, the identifiablity analysis is valid for any node in the DAG.
-Thus, all the DAG is generically identifiable. \end{myproof}
+Now, notice that for $i=2$ in the topological ordering, if there is an edge $f_{2,1}$, the functions $\xi_{2,1}^{\{\ell\}}$ are the identity function and the node function $\Phi_2$ can be clearly identified.
+Then, by induction, the identifiability analysis is valid for any node in the DAG.
+Thus, the entire DAG is generically identifiable. \end{myproof}

-A direct consequence of Theorem~\ref{thm:sufficiency} and Lemma~\ref{lemma:sinks_sources} is a sufficient and necessary condition for the identifiability of trees.
+A direct consequence of Theorem~\ref{thm:sufficiency} and Lemma~\ref{lemma:sinks_sources} is a sufficient and necessary condition for identifiability of trees.

 \begin{proposition} In the full measurement case, a tree is generically identifiable in the class $\Fone$ if and only if all the sources are excited. \end{proposition}